Many SEOs have made the claim that long content ranks better, but…

 Interestingly, a third study from CognitiveSEO came to a different conclusion.
 “At least for the first 5 rank positions, one could assume that, on average, shorter articles are better correlated with a higher rank.”

 Despite the effort put into conducting these three studies, we were still left wondering if there was something more behind this pattern.
+The conflicting results have left us no closer to really answering the key question: does longer content rank better?
 So we decided to dig deeper.

 Why Our SEO Content Length Study Is Different

 Our study is unique because rather than just looking for a correlation and drawing a conclusion from that one data point, we’re going to use CanIRank’s ability to show us why sites rank where they do and see if we can discover the underlying causal mechanism behind the correlation.
 This is more consistent with the scientific method, where one would never draw a conclusion without at least having a hypothesis about why a certain effect manifests.